 Whether you’re just about to start your own clothing line or you’re planning on adding new pieces to your catalog, you have to know the fabric that you’ll be working with.
-While cotton and linen are some of the most popular fabrics on the market, polyester is also a popular choice.
+While cotton and linen are some of the most popular fabrics on the market, polyester fabric is also a popular choice.

 Polyester is a type of synthetic fabric that has been around since the 1900s, and it’s still widely used in the fashion industry because of its versatility.
 But there’s one major question people have about polyester: Is it stretchy?
-The answer is both yes and no. And in this article, we’ll explain the details along with other important facts about polyester clothing.
+The answer is both yes and no. In this article, we’ll explain the details along with other important facts about polyester clothing.

 What Is Polyester Fabric?